BrainardLab/MatlabJobSupport/README.md

 I think all jobs should run inside Docker containers.
 This will give us the chance to establish a portable, consistent execution environment.
 It will also give us the chance to choose conventions for things like how the file system should be arranged and where Matlab should look for job-specefic scripts and resource files.

 ## Matlab Support
 This will be the base image for all MatlabJobSupport jobs.
-It will establish a minimal executation environment and conventions for how to arrange files and invoke jobs.
+It will establish a minimal executation environment and most of the conventions for how to arrange files and invoke jobs.

-This image is responsible for:
+This image will be responsible for:
  - installing system dependencies required for Matlab execution
+ - installing the ToolboxToolbox for managing Matlab toolbox dependencies
  - convention for "mounting in" the Matlab installation from the Docker host
- - convention for invoking the container with "host" netowrking, because of Matlab license
+ - convention for invoking the container with "host" netowrking, to satsfy the Matlab license
  - convention for "mounting in" a folder to receive the Matlab execution logs
- - installing the ToolboxToolbox for managing Matlab toolbox dependencies
- - convention for toolboxes live in the container file system
+ - convention for where toolboxes live in the container file system
  - convention for "mounting in" shared toolboxes from the host
- - convention for "mounting in" extra files from host and added to Matlab path
+ - convention for "mounting in" an additional working folder to share with the host and add to the Matlab path
- - including a startup.m to configure the ToolboxToolbox, shared toolboxes, and extra files
+ - including a startup.m to configure the ToolboxToolbox, shared toolboxes, and working folder
+ - convention for how to invoke and pass args to the container, including:
+   - toolbox configuration command
+   - Matlab command for the job itself

 ## Matlab Support, plus Docker
+This will extend the base image and add support for running Docker containers inside the job container.
+This will be useful for toolboxes like RenderToolbox4, which use Docker to distrubute native binaries that can be called from Matlab.

+This image will be responsible for:
+ - installing Docker client
+ - convention for invoking the container with "monted in" socket to talk to host Docker daemon

-## Matlab Support, plus Docker and RenderToolbox libs
+## Matlab Support, plus Docker and native system libs

-## More
+This will extend the "plus Docker" image and add support for native system libraries used by RenderToolbox4, like Assimp and OpenEXR.

+This image will be an example of how to extend the "Matlab Support" base image or "plus Docker" image, to suit a particular application like RenderToolbox4.

+This image will be responsible for:
+  - installing Assimp system library
+  - installing OpenEXR system library
+  - setting the LD_PRELOAD environment variable to make sure that Matlab runs with up-to-date C/C++ libs

 # Out of Scope
+I hope that this project will help with wrangling dependencies and syntax required to run batch, distributed, and test jobs!
+But this project can't do it all.
+Somethings will still be out of scope for this project.

 ## AWS learning and account config